iExec Protocol

 print(result)

-# write the result
+# Write the result to a JSON file

-with open(iexec_out + "/result.txt", "w+") as fout:
+with open(iexec_out + "/result.json", "w+") as f:

 with open(iexec_out + "/computed.json", "w+") as f: